sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

 ```bash
 docker build -t viya4-iac-azure-terratest -f Dockerfile.terratest .
 ```

-The Docker image `viya4-iac-azure-terratest` will contain Terraform and 'go' executables, as well as the required go modules.
-The Docker entrypoint for the image is `go test` and accepts several optional command-line arguments.
+The Docker image `viya4-iac-azure-terratest` will contain Terraform and Go executables, as well as the required Go modules.
+The Docker entrypoint for the image is `go test` and accepts several optional command line arguments.
+For more information on command line arguments, please see [Command Line Arguments](#command-line-arguments).

 ### Docker Environment File for Azure Authentication